BlinkTagInc/gtfs-to-html/www/docs/current-usage.md

 ## Transit agencies using GTFS-to-HTML

-Many transit agencies use `gtfs-to-html` to generate the schedule pages used on their websites, including:
+Many transit agencies use GTFS-to-HTML to generate the schedule pages used on their websites, including:

 | Agency | Location |
 | -------- | --------- |